chrisaung11/chrisaung11/README.md

 ### Python

 - **Chat Server**: A real-time chat server using WebSockets.
-To use this Chat Server with your friends or work group, deploy it on a cloud platform and share the public IP or domain with your group.
+Deploy it on a cloud platform and share the public IP or domain with your organization.
 Ensure the firewall allows WebSocket connections and consider adding authentication for security.
 Once set up, your group can enjoy real-time chatting.

 ---